Tips for Making a Cozy Flannel Quilt

 • Flannel stretches easily, so consider using a walking foot.
 Try sewing with your regular foot on a scrap, then with the walking foot.
 Choose whichever one gives you the best results.

 • Flannel tends to grab everything, including the feed dogs.
 Plus, it’s thicker than quilting cottons.
-Check the pressure of your presser foot by sewing on some scraps and lower the pressure if necessary.
+Check the pressure of your presser foot by sewing on some scraps and reduce the pressure if necessary.
 You may find that a little less pressure will allow the fabric to feed through the machine more evenly.

 • Flannel dulls needles quickly so be prepared to change the needle often.

 • Flannel also creates a lot of fuzz.
-Keep your little brush handy and clean often around the needle, bobbin case and feed dogs.
+Keep your little brush handy and clean often around the needle, bobbin case, and feed dogs.

 • Flannel pieces positioned with right sides together will stay in place well so you may not need as many pins.
 Or, you may need more pins.
 It depends on the flannel.